DanielKobina/Predicting-salary/README.md

 # Predicting-salary

-An introductory project, where I devled into data cleansing and data analysis.
+An introductory project, where I delved into data cleansing and data analysis.